Vizzuality/marxan-cloud/infrastructure/README.md

 create extension IF NOT EXISTS postgis_raster;
 create extension IF NOT EXISTS postgis_topology;
 ```
 - Make sure the user has full access to the associated database.
-- Repeat, as needed, for each database used by the project.
+- Repeat for each database used by the project.

 You may need to manually restart application pods once the PostgreSQL users and databases are in place, and verify
 that they connect successfully.